 2011-12: Rehill played nine games with the Beverly Warriors junior B team and split the year between AA and AAA midget hockey in Edmonton.
 He had no points with 14 penalty minutes in six regular season games and had 1 assist and 16 penalty minutes in three playoff games for Beverly.
 Rehill scored 1 goal with 3 assists and 24 penalty minutes in 12 games with the Alberta Midget Hockey League’s MLAC Maple Leafs.
 In 18 games for the SSAC midget AA team he scored 6 goals with 12 assists and 70 penalty minutes.

 2013-14: Rehill displayed some offensive elements to go with his toughness in his second WHL season in a forgettable season for Kamloops.
 One of two Blazers to play in all 72 games, his 20 points were second to Josh Connolly (45) amongst Kamloops defensemen.
-He had 4 goals with 16 assists and was -4; leading the Blazers with 187 penalty minutes.
+He had 4 goals with 16 assists and was minus-4; leading the Blazers with 187 penalty minutes.
 Kamloops finished last in the B.C.
 Division with the WHL’s third-worst record.
-Rehill was ranked 76th amongst North American skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft.
+Rehill was ranked 76th amongst North American skaters in Central Scouting’s final rankings and was selected by New Jersey in the fifth round (131st overall) of the 2014 NHL Draft.

 Rehill is a stay-at-home defenseman that is reasonably mobile and has a good shot from the point.
-He models his game after Douglas Murray, so offense is not his game.
-He also sticks up for his teammates and tries to intimidate the opposition with his physical nature.
+He sticks up for his teammates and tries to intimidate the opposition with his physical nature.
 It is unknown how mobile he may become, but there is no questioning his character, leadership, and work ethic.